msftrobiro/SAPonAzure/temp_sap_systems/readme.md

-## This project can be used to deploy SAP systems in Azure, from scratch including deployment, OS actions and SAP ABAP & HANA install.
+## Deploy SAP systems in Azure, from scratch including deployment, OS actions and SAP ABAP & HANA install.

-### Aim of this was to
+### Aim of this project
 - a demonstration that beyond the typical ARM templates and 3rd party tools such as Ansible/Terraform and others, Azure CLI and simple Linux bash scripts can easily be utilized to automatically deploy and install everything from scratch - networks, VMs, storage, OS config and SAP/HANA installation
 - ARM templates are complicated beasts which - in this authors opinion - are overused and hard to troubleshoot, AZ CLI on other hand can quickly become second nature for a Linux person
 - learning exercise coupled with need for quick-to-spinup demo SAP systems with full high availability desing (sans the cluster setup)